4.2 K Sensitivity-Tunable Radio Frequency Reflectometry of a Physically Defined P-channel Silicon Quantum Dot: Results

-In rf experiments, the choice for the probing frequency $f_{\textup{c}}$ is dictated by both noise and circuit impedance considerations, typically.
-To maintain a high SNR, $f_{\textup{c}}$ should always exceed the $1/f$ noise caused by charge fluctuations \cite{Schoelkopf_1998}.
-On the other hand, if the rf-signal is connected to the leads, the impedance of the matching circuit $Z_{\textup{m}}$ shall not be much larger than the gate impedance $Z_{\textup{g}} = 1/2\pi \dot{\imath} f_{\textup{c}} C_{\textup{g}}$ where $C_{\textup{g}}$ is the parasitic capacitance of the gate, if one wants to avoid leakage of the rf-signal.
-Such a leakage effect is well demonstrated in the device with the larger gate area (device 2) by exploring its rf-response at different carrier frequencies and so, at different values of the resonant circuit inductance.
-We first determined the parasitic capacitance $C_{\textup{p}}$ of the tank circuit by monitoring the variation of the resonance frequency $f_{\textup{r}} = 1/2\pi \sqrt{L C_{\textup{p}}}$ with the inductance value $L$.
+We first used device 2 and determined the parasitic capacitance $C_{\textup{p}}$ of the tank circuit by monitoring the variation of the resonance frequency $f_{\textup{r}} = 1/2\pi \sqrt{L C_{\textup{p}}}$ with the inductance value $L$.
 We obtained $C_{\textup{p}} \sim$ 0.48 pF.
 Several inductors were then used to obtain a set of resonant frequencies $f_{\textup{r}}$ between 401\,MHz and 201\, MHz that we used as carrier frequencies.
 For each inductors, the top gate voltage $V_{\textup{tg}}$ was swept and both the DC conductivity and the reflective RF signal were measured as shown in Fig. \ref{fig:cutoff}.
-We noticed that for $f_{c}\gg$ 326 MHz and despite having a clear DC signal, no reflective signal was observed.
+We noticed that for probing frequency $f_{c}\gg$ 326 MHz and despite having a clear DC signal, no reflective signal was observed.
 This is a consequence of the too high value of the parasitic capacitance and consequently a gate impedance much lower than the matching circuit impedance.
 However, an rf-response is clearly observed for frequencies lower than 306\,MHz.
 One can find out that the impedance of the parasitic capacitance decreases as the probing frequency increases allowing determining an upper bound for the usable probing frequency in our rf-setup.
 We should underline that all measurements have been performed under relatively good matching conditions with the depth of resonant dip exceeding 7\,dB, which indicates that the impedance matching mostly affects the measurement sensitivity and not the ability to perform reflectivity measurements itself.